Arjun Reddy: Glorification of substance and sexual abuse

 Post-release, Hanumantha Rao lodged a complaint against the film, stating that it promoted sexual abuse in colleges and substance abuse in hospitals.
 He also asked K. Chandrashekar Rao, the chief minister of Telangana, to stop the film's screening across the state.
 A week after the film's release, D. Nagaraju from Khammam accused the film's makers of plagiarising his script and demanded compensation of ₹2 crore.
 In Vijayawada, women's organisations held a protest against the film, complaining of its "objectionable" content that could have a negative impact on young people.

-Legacy
+Impact

 Critics heavily praised the performance of Vijay Deverakonda (left) and Sandeep Reddy Vanga's direction (right) in particular.

 Arjun Reddy eventually gained huge popularity and was praised by many celebrities across Indian cinema.
 The film's success provided major breakthrough and elevated Devarakonda to superstardom and brought huge recognition for Sandeep Reddy Vanga and made him one of the most sought out film directors across Indian cinema.
 The film attained huge cult following among youth in Telugu cinema for its storytelling, characterisation, innovative screenplay and shotmaking techniques, and has been recognised by many to have introduced new style of filmmaking and has set standards for other Indian films, eventually making it a trendsetting and pathbreaking film.